Price’s Missouri Expedition

 Battle of Westport—October 23, 1864

 Aided by a local farmer named George Thoman, Curtis discovered a path around the Confederates’ left flank.
 As the noon hour approached, Curtis attacked the end of the Confederate line.
-At the same time, Blunt led a head-on assault and the Yankees began driving their foes back.
+At the same time, Blunt led a head-on assault and the Union forces began driving their foes back.

 Meanwhile, Pleasonton’s cavalry had launched an early morning assault against Price’s rear at Byram’s Ford and forced their way across the Big Blue River.
 Pleasonton’s arrival left the Confederates caught in a pincer between two surging federal forces.
 Facing possible annihilation, Shelby executed a masterful delaying action that enabled Price to withdraw his army southward and reconnect with his supply train at Little Santa Fe.